Abbreviations : Report Help

 Viruses in genus Dependoparvovirus are distinguished by their position in the phylogenetic tree (Figure 6B.Parvoviridae), where they share a deep branch with members of genera Copiparvovirus, Erythroparvovirus and Tetraparvovirus, and by standard parvovirus sequence identity criteria.
 Although all genomes are homotelomeric and show high sequence identity, members of one species, Anseriform dependoparvovirus 1, have many atypical characteristics.

 The type species, Adeno-associated dependoparvovirus A, includes adeno-associated viruses (AAVs) 1–4 and 6–13, which infect primates and have genomes flanked by terminal repeat sequences (TRs) of ~145 nt, ending in T-shaped ~125 nt hairpin telomeres.
 These viruses are defective, only undergoing productive replication in cells that are co-infected with another DNA virus, most commonly an adenovirus, which modifies the host environment in multiple ways that are essential to enable the AAV life cycle: by themselves AAVs are not associated with any known pathology.
 Under certain conditions, for example in the presence of DNA damaging agents, limited AAV replication can also be detected in the absence of helper viruses.
-Five other species (Adeno-associated dependoparvovirus B, Avian dependoparvovirus 1, Chiropteran dependoparvovirus 1, Pinniped dependoparvovirus 1 and Squamate dependoparvovirus 1) in this genus contain viruses with genomes that resemble those of AAV and are either known to be helper-virus dependent or are thought likely to be.
+Six other species (Adeno-associated dependoparvovirus B, Avian dependoparvovirus 1, Chiropteran dependoparvovirus 1, Pinniped dependoparvovirus 1, Squamate dependoparvovirus 1 and Squamate dependoparvovirus 2) in this genus contain viruses with genomes that resemble those of AAV and are either known to be helper-virus dependent or are thought likely to be.
 Viruses from these species infect a wide range of mammalian, avian or reptilian hosts.
 In contrast, viruses in species Anseriform dependoparvovirus 1 are helper-virus independent, have genomes flanked by extremely long TRs (~440–460 nt) of which the distal ~407–420 nt fold into hairpins, have atypical gene expression strategies, and are highly pathogenic in naive populations of ducks and geese, especially in young birds, causing epidemics of a variable syndrome collectively dubbed Derzsy’s disease (Zádori et al., 1995).

 See discussion under family description and Figure 1.Parvoviridae therein.
 AAV virion structures have been studied in great detail, in part because many of these viruses are being developed as vectors for the clinical treatment of genetic disorders involving a broad range of differentiated human cell types.
 X-ray and cryo-EM image reconstructions have been used to determine the structures of AAV variants 1-9 (sometimes called “serotypes” and including viruses from two different species, Adeno-associated dependoparvovirus A and Adeno-associated dependoparvovirus B), recombinant AAV vectors carrying foreign genetic information (rAAVs), capsid mutants, or any of the above complexed with specific antibodies, glycans or other receptors, at high resolution.
 While it would be impractical to review this field in the current forum, the following few papers illustrate some areas of interest (Agbandje-McKenna and Kleinschmidt 2011, Tseng et al., 2015, Huang et al., 2016, Xie et al., 2017, Crispino et al., 2017, Kanaan et al., 2017, Tse et al., 2017, Bennett et al., 2018).